 Laura Seay, The Washington Post

-Zimbabwe’s President Robert Mugabe was an African leader who sharply divides opinion.
-As man and leader he has come to embody the contradictions of his country’s history and political culture: as a symbol of African liberation and a stalwart opponent of white rule, he was respected and revered by many on the African continent, but this heroic status contrasts sharply, in the eyes of his detractors, with repeated cycles of gross human rights violations.
-Mugabe presided over the destruction of a vibrant society, capital flight, and mass emigration precipitated by the policies of his government and his demonic image in Western media.
+Zimbabwe’s President Robert Mugabe sharply divides opinion and embodies the contradictions of his country’s history and political culture.
+As a symbol of African liberation and a stalwart opponent of white rule, he was respected and revered by many.
+This heroic status contrasted sharply, in the eyes of his rivals and victims, with repeated cycles of gross human rights violations.
+Mugabe presided over the destruction of a vibrant society, capital flight, and mass emigration precipitated by the policies of his government, resulting in his demonic image in Western media.

 This timely biography addresses the coup, led by some of Mugabe’s closest associates, that forced his resignation after thirty-seven years in power.
 Sue Onslow and Martin Plaut explain Mugabe’s formative experiences as a child and young man; his role as an admired Afro-nationalist leader in the struggle against white settler rule; and his evolution into a political manipulator and survivalist.
 They also address the emergence of political opposition to his leadership and the uneasy period of coalition government.
 Ultimately, they reveal the complexity of the man who stamped his personality on Zimbabwe’s first four decades of independence.

 Sue Onslow is Deputy Director of the Institute of Commonwealth Studies, School of Advanced Study at the University of London.
 She has written widely on British foreign policy and decolonization, and southern Africa in the Cold War era.

 Martin Plaut is senior research fellow at the Institute of Commonwealth Studies, School of Advanced Study at the University of London.
 He was Africa editor, BBC World Service News, until 2013.
 He has since published three books on South Africa and Eritrea, including Promise and Despair: The First Struggle for a Non-Racial South Africa.
 He has advised the UK Foreign Office and the US State Department on African affairs.
 More info →